epfl-ada/ada-2023-project-nada2023/README.md

 # ada-2023-project-nada2023
 ## Abstract
 We’re exploring the international success of movies.
 Our goal?
-Discover what makes a movie successful outside of its production country given its domestic and international box-office.
+Discover what makes a movie successful outside of its production countries given its domestic and international box-offices.
 We’re curious about the mix of genres, available translations, production countries etc. that captivate not only their local audience but the world at large.
 This project aims to reveal the perfect recipe to produce films that resonate universally.
 In an increasingly globalized world where culture has been a major vector of this trend, we also would like to explore the evolution of the international expansion of cinema across time.
 Our data story is not only about numbers, it’s for everyone who wonders why some movies cross borders so easily.

 ## Research Questions
 - As an intro, how has international success of movies evolved across time?
-  - Which decades saw significant spikes or declines in international movie success and can we relate that to historic events? (beginning of the internet or of streaming platforms for example)
+  - Which decades saw significant spikes or declines in international movie success and can we relate that to historic events? (e.g. beginning of the internet and/or streaming platforms)
   - Are there any noticeable trends in the genres or production countries of movies that tend to perform well internationally in different eras?

 - What is the influence of the genre on the international success of movies?